MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-permissions.md

 **How include and exclude interoperate.**

 Include and exclude work together.
 The wildcard `*` in the `include` section indicates all fields.
-The fields noted in the `exclude` section have precedence over fields noted in the `include` section.
+The fields noted in the `exclude` section has precedence over fields noted in the `include` section.
 The definition translates to *include all fields except for the field 'last_updated'*.

 ## Example